-Having a child with Autism Spectrum Disorder (ASD) can be daunting.
-They are little angels as much as the average child albeit with one difference; they have communication and behavioral challenges, but show me a child who hasn’t displayed these at one time or the other?
+Having a child with an autism spectrum disorder (ASD) can be daunting.
+They are little angels as much as the average child, albeit with one difference, they have communication and behavioral challenges.
+But show me a child who hasn’t displayed these at one time or another?

-All children are potential tantrum throwers.
-Any time you leave your child at home, you arrange for a babysitter, just like you would for your angel with ASD.
-The only difference is that you will need to make appropriate preparations for the latter.
+Any time you leave your child at home, you arrange for a babysitter, just like you would for your little one with ASD.
+The only difference is that you will need to make appropriate, more specific preparations for your special needs child.

 If you need some time away due to work-related commitments, travel commitments, or even to have a well-deserved break, it is important to find a qualified babysitter.

-The caregiver you hire should have specialized training and must be knowledgeable in handling special needs children.
+The caregiver you hire should have specialized training and must be knowledgeable about how to handle special needs children.
 That way, you will have peace of mind knowing that your little angel is in good care.

-Centers for Disease Control (CDC) statistics for 2018 reveal that 1 in 59 children are born with ASD (1 in 37 boys and 1 in 151 girls), across all socio-economic and ethnic groups .
+Centers for Disease Control (CDC) statistics for 2018 reveal that 1 in 59 children are born with ASD (1 in 37 boys and 1 in 151 girls) across all socioeconomic and ethnic groups (source).
 From these figures, it is evident that this health problem is prevalent.
-It follows; therefore, there is a demand for special-needs-qualified babysitters.
+It follows, therefore, that there is a demand for special needs-qualified babysitters.